 Aesthetics: This material provides a pleasant appearance, and although it might not appear more natural than other types of roofs, it gives the appearance of slate and cedar roofing tiles without the care of natural materials.
 The roofs last longer and may require less maintenance.
 Additionally, it is worth noting that the roof may be more affordable and provide a better return on investment in the long run.

 Energy-efficient and sustainable: Steel roofing is 100% recyclable.
 This means scraps and leftovers of installation and the entire roof system once you’re ready to upgrade may be reused.
 This makes steel roofing an environmentally friendly option compared to other roof types.
 It is also a durable and long-lasting option, as it is able to withstand extreme weather conditions.
-Additionally, it’s worth noting that steel roofing comes in a variety of types of metal options such as galvanized, galvalume, and weathering steel, each with its own unique benefits and characteristics.
+Additionally, it’s worth noting that steel roofing comes in a variety of types of metal roof options such as galvanized, galvalume, and weathering steel, each with its own unique benefits and characteristics.

 Fire Resistance: Metal roofing provides a superior quality of fire-proofing than other materials such as wood shake.
 This makes it a desirable option for homeowners and building owners who are looking for a safe and reliable roofing material that can withstand fire hazards.
 Additionally, metal roofing is also known for its longevity, and low maintenance requirements, making it a popular choice among homeowners and building owners.